The Wokingham Federation

 Between the campus environment and the diversity embedded within the Federation schools, our trainees develop a strong identity as beginner teachers and educators of the future.
 Please see School Direct with the University of Reading for more details.

-Applicants called to interview will be interviewed at a Federation school on behalf of The Federation.
+Applicants called to interview will be interviewed at a school which is offering a salaried place.

 The interview process, which typically takes about 3 hours, will consist of: